alluiz/clysh/README.md

 - 1.0.6 - Simplify option check id
 - 1.0.7 - Order parameter by property and introduce filled property to parameter model
 - 1.0.8 - BugFix: Lastcommand executed flag fix
+- 1.0.9 - Some improvements to order parameters and increase max description to 100 chars

 ## What is?